rodriveracom/rodriveracom/README.md

 Here are some ideas to get you started:
 -->
 - 🙋🏻‍♂️I'm Rodrigo Rivera-Castro
-- 🔭 I’m currently working with the Oxford-Man Institute on Machine Learning methods to forecast at different resolutions
+- 🔭 I’m currently working on helping others build AI apps, no code
-- 🌱 I’m currently learning about Causality, Self-Supervised Learning, doing interesting things with Sequences and Forecasting
+- 🌱 I’m currently learning to become a typescript developer and create amazing user interfaces
-- 👯 I’m looking to collaborate on Causality
+- 👯 I’m looking to collaborate on LLM/AI apps
-- 🤔 I’m always looking to get better at Python
+- 🤔 I’m always looking to get better at Python, and these days Typescript
 - 💬 Ask me about the 15 countries where I have lived
 - 📫 How to reach me: keybase.io/rodrigorivera
-- 😄 Pronouns: he/him
+- 😄 Pronouns: they/them
 - ⚡ Fun fact: Mexican German in the UK